Hyundai Motor’s 1Q profit halved on grim US, China sales

 - How Comcast is trying to change the cable game

-Its first-quarter car sales fell 2 percent over a year earlier to 1.05 million units.
+Its first-quarter car sales fell 2 percent from a year earlier to 1.05 million units.

+The maker of Tucson and Sonata is banking on the release of new SUV models to revive sales.
+While the first-quarter sales in the U.S. slumped 31 percent from a year earlier and dropped 17 percent in China, the South Korean automaker said there were a few bright spots.

+In China, monthly sales turned positive in March from a year earlier after Hyundai released some new models there.
+In the U.S., Hyundai’s inventory levels have begun to show signs of stabilization, it said.
+Hyundai has been spending big on incentives in the U.S. market as competition heightened.